 About Moose

-Moose is a male Labrador Retriever about 5 years old.
+Moose is a male Labrador Retriever over 5 years old.
 Carefully selected as a great representative of his breed, Brooke decided to make him part of their program.
 Brooke has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Uploaded health tests